aravind-jagadabi/Face-Detection-in-Images-using-HAAR-Classifier/README.md

 and just, in general, are not as accurate as the more “modern” algorithms we have today.

 The detectMultiScale function detects the faces in the images.
 Its parameters are as follows:
-The grayscale image in which faces are to be detected . scaleFactor - Since some faces may be closer to the camera, they would appear bigger than the faces in the back.
+The grayscale image in which faces are to be detected. scaleFactor - Since some faces may be closer to the camera, they would appear bigger than the faces in the back.
 The scale factor compensates for this.
-The detection algorithm uses a moving window to detect objects. minNeighbors defines how many objects are detected near the current one before it declares the face found. minSize, meanwhile, gives the size of each window.
+The detection algorithm uses a moving window to detect objects. minNeighbors defines how many objects are detected near the current one before it declares the face found . minSize, meanwhile, gives the size of each window.